Norman Green: Controversy

 After relocating the North Stars franchise to Dallas, the team's unauthorized use of copyrighted photography owned by Minnesota photographer Frank Howard sparked a copyright infringement lawsuit that eventually led to a $65,000 settlement funded by Green.

 A 1993 Sports Illustrated article stated Green was much reviled in Minnesota following the decision to move the team.
-While Green defended his decision, citing poor attendance during a string of losing seasons and the failure to reach stadium deals in Minneapolis or Saint Paul, the decision for the North Stars to relocate to Dallas was prompted by a series of harassment allegations against Green which involved former female employees and fans, including Kari Dziedzic, a DFL senator from Minneapolis, who had previously worked as Green's executive assistant.
+While Green defended his decision, citing poor attendance during a string of losing seasons and the failure to reach stadium deals in Minneapolis or Saint Paul, the move to Dallas was also prompted by a series of harassment allegations against Green which involved former female employees and fans, including Kari Dziedzic, a DFL senator from Minneapolis, who had previously worked as Green's executive assistant.
 Dziedzic claimed that Green would engage in inappropriate behavior such as shaking females to check if they were wearing a bra and demanding kisses from female employees.
-These allegations ultimately led Green to move of the North Stars to Dallas, Texas.
+In a deposition supporting Dziedzic's suit against Green, former Stars senior vice president Pat Forciea claimed under oath that the harassment allegations ultimately led Green to move the team to Dallas, and the financial situation was only a pretext to justify leaving the Twin Cities.
 Green's wife, Kelly, also threatened to leave him unless he moved the team to avoid the increasing media pressure.